fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 For OneNote, I'm using a community-made package called [P3X OneNote Linux](https://github.com/patrikx3/onenote).
 It does the job.
 The same statement that I did for WhatsApp Desktop for Linux also applies to this package.

 For Obsidian, I've already created a repo in my GitHub account back in the day and I'm syncing my notes to it.
 I'm also using "Git" community plugin to make my setup work.
-They are also synced with OneDrive just in case.
+They are also synced with OneDrive just in case, I'll be back on that later about how.

 When I made the switch to Linux, I moved most of notes there.
 But not all of my notes are there at the moment, I'm still using OneNote for some of my notes.